bitmark-inc/docs/bitmark-references/bitmark-node-software/mining.md

 1. merkle tree

-    there is an allowable limit of maximum 9999 transactions hashes per block, if the number of verified transactions are above the limit, random transactions are selected.
+    A binary tree where the leaves are hashes of transactions; there is an allowable limit of 9999 transaction hashes maximum per block, with random transactions selected if the number of verified transactions exceeds that value.

 1. timestamp